sunng87/ring-jetty9-adapter/README.md

 additional thread model or anything else (no unofficial ring variance, no core.async).
 You are free to add those on top of our base API.

+As of Ring 1.6, the official Jetty adapter has been updated to Jetty 9.2.
+However, rj9a tracks most recent Jetty release and offers additional features like http/2 and websocket.

 ## Usage

 ### Leiningen